Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

 speakur-discussion
 ==================

-This custom element (web component) provides a real-time discussion forum for any web resource.
+This custom element (web component) provides a real-time discussion thread for any web page / article / resource.

 The only server required is a free Firebase.com account to host the data.
 All the comments and other data is stored on your Firebase account under your control.